Switching your broadband could save you hundreds of pounds a year. Learn how to best switch and compare the many different providers.

 If you do things properly, this isn’t the case at all, and depending on the circumstances, you can complete the administration aspect of the switching process in under 20 minutes.
 Once that is done, your internet can be provided by a new company within weeks.

-To help you switch your broadband the right way, make sure to follow these steps:
+To help you switch your broadband in 2024 the right way, make sure to follow these steps:

 Unless you’re on a flexible agreement, you’re unable to leave your provider whenever you want.
 When you get broadband, you’ll likely be tied into a fixed-term contract, meaning that you cannot leave until you finish the period specified on your contract.